Electoral history of Al Gore: Nomination

-Following the 1996 DNC many felt Gore was likely to run for president in 2000.
-Jef McAllister of Time described hypothetical Gore campaign as being "inevitable".
-He formerly announced his bid for the presidency on June 16, 1999.
+Following the 1996 Democratic National Convention, many felt Gore was likely to run for president in 2000.
+Jef McAllister of Time described a hypothetical Gore campaign as "inevitable".
+He formally announced his bid for the presidency on June 16, 1999.
 Gore's only opposition came from Bill Bradley, a former Senator from New Jersey.
 On February 22, 2000, Bradley and Gore participated in a debate at the Apollo Theater.
 Gore began the Democratic primary with a strong victory in the Iowa Caucus.
 Following Super Tuesday, Bradley conceded the primary and congratulated Gore on his victory.
 Gore swept every single state and territory.

 In August 2000, Gore selected Senator Joe Lieberman of Connecticut as his running mate.
 Reportedly, Gore's shortlist also included Senators Evan Bayh of Indiana, John Edwards of North Carolina, and John Kerry of Massachusetts, alongside New Hampshire Governor Jeanne Shaheen and House Minority Leader Dick Gephardt of Missouri's 3rd congressional district.
 Additionally, Bradley was also considered with Gore describing him as a "wild card that I haven't completely eliminated."
 The selection of Lieberman, a harsh critic of the Clinton Administration. was seen as an attempt by Gore to distance himself from Clinton.
 On August 17, the two received the Democratic Party's nomination at the 2000 Democratic National Convention.
-Gore received 4,328 delegate votes with nine delegates abstaining.
+Gore received 4,328 delegate votes with 9 delegates abstaining.